 Including being a sequel to The Great Giana Sisters, the programmer also had issues it seems.
-He knew how to code a great plattformer for the Commodore Amiga platform for sure.
+He knew how to code a great platformer for the Commodore Amiga platform for sure.
 He should have been much more loved.
-Who he is unknown.
+Who is unknown.
 Check out the note on hol.abime.net.
 However, we know that this worked at Time Warp when he coded The Great Giana Sisters.

-On the C64 wiki site Armin Gessert, Celál Kandemiroglu and Andreas Escher is listed as developers of that version.
+On the C64 wiki site Armin Gessert, Celál Kandemiroglu and Andreas Escher are listed as developers of that version.
 If some of you or all of you ported this game to the Amiga platform.
 You are my heroes forever.

 - Better music in both opening screen and much more variation used in-game

 - Much Better gameplay because of a different platformer focus